The homotopy type of the PL cobordism category. II: Basic notions from piecewise linear topology

 \begin{prop.microfib} Any PL submersion $f: W \rightarrow Q$ of codimension $d$ is a microfibration.
 Moreover, any microlift with respect to $f: W \rightarrow Q$ can be assumed to be piecewise linear. \end{prop.microfib}

 Recall that a microfibration is a map $f:W \rightarrow Q$ which satisfies the \textit{microlifting property}.
 That is, given any compact PL space $P$ and a commutative diagram of the form

-we can find a positive value $0 < \epsilon < 1$ and a map $g:P\times [0,\epsilon]\rightarrow W$ which lifts the restriction of the bottom map on $P\times [0,\epsilon]$.
+we can find a positive value $0 < \epsilon < 1$ and a map $\tilde{g}:P\times [0,\epsilon]\rightarrow W$ which lifts the restriction of the bottom map on $P\times [0,\epsilon]$.
 We illustrate this in the following diagram:

-The method to prove Proposition \ref{prop.microfib} is similar to the one used in \cite{Hatcher} to show that a fiber bundle has the homotopy lifting property.
-Moreover, by using the Simplicial Approximation Theorem, the microlift $g:P\times [0,\epsilon]\rightarrow W$ can be assumed to be piecewise linear if $f:W \rightarrow Q$ is a PL submersion.
+The method to prove Proposition \ref{prop.microfib} is similar to the one used in \cite{Hatcher} to show that a fiber bundle has the homotopy lifting property (see Proposition 4.48 in \cite{Hatcher}).
+Moreover, by using the Simplicial Approximation Theorem, the microlift $\tilde{g}:P\times [0,\epsilon]\rightarrow W$ can be assumed to be piecewise linear if $f:W \rightarrow Q$ is a PL submersion.